Kthyeon/KAIST-AI-NeurIPS2019-MicroNet-2nd-place-solution/README.md

 We refer to ‘thop’ library source from [here](https://github.com/Lyken17/pytorch-OpCounter) to count the add operations and multiplication operations.
 However, to keep the rules of (Neurips 19’s)  micronet challenge, we change many parts of the counting functions.
 In code, addition is counted 3 and multiplication is counted 1 for the relu6 operations.
 This is because ReLU6 is only used in hard swish function so that this counting policy is actually for hard swish function when counting the operations of our network.

-Details about score method, we deal with it in the jupyter notebooke file `Score_MicroNet.ipynb`.
+Details about score method, we deal with it in jupyter notebook file `Score_MicroNet.ipynb`.

 Thank you for reading.